EdenOved/popcorn-palace/README.md

 # Popcorn Palace - Movie Ticket Booking System

-A RESTful API built with Spring Boot for managing movies, showtimes, and ticket bookings.
+A Spring Boot RESTful API for managing movies, showtimes, and seat bookings.
-The system supports basic CRUD operations for movies and showtimes, and allows booking seats with proper validation.
+The system supports full CRUD operations for movies and showtimes, as well as secure and validated seat reservations.

 ---